 - Use OS licensed mapping data for your non-commercial core business use - that's any non-profit-making activity you are responsible for.

-- Make your information publicly available in print, online and as data.
+- Make your information publicly available in print and online.

 - Let your contractors use your licensed OS data to support your activities.